Arnold-A-Mubaiwa/PythonConsole/README.md

     add an index to it, which should be the name values.
     Then take a name from user input and output the row in the DataFrame, which corresponds to that row.

+8.Ranking Board

+You are given a DataFrame that includes the names and ranks of people.

+You need to take a rank as input and output the corresponding name column from the DataFrame as a Series.